cmaene/pythonCleanJSON/README.md

 ### why I made this..
-The python script parses, cleans, formats (see: _clean.json) an input JSON file and also save in CSV file (see: _clean.csv) using data from Cook county data portal (powered by Socrata) - foreclosures in 2011.

-I was put off by the fact that Socrata data JSON format is NOT properly marked-up (no keys, just values most of the fields - below.)

-It is hard to deal with Socrata JSON without keys - i.e. they are so unlike JSONs by google or tweeter..
+This parses, cleans, formats (see: _clean.json) an input JSON file and also save it in the CSV format(see: _clean.csv) using data from Cook county's data portal (powered by Socrata).
+I was put off by the fact that Socrata's JSON format is NOT properly marked-up (no keys, just values most of the fields.
+It is hard to deal with JSON without keys - i.e. Socrata's JSON is so unlike JSONs by google or tweeter..
 Note on the embedded quotes \" in address.
-I just don't like this JSON format -
+I just don't like Socrata's JSON format!